Ledgerback/hugo-book/content/docs/mainsito/About.md

 We believe we are going through a similar transitional period, where we are moving from soelly physical systems to digital, networked systems, especially those based on blockchains (i.e., systems that are backed by a cryptographic ledger).

-## Mascot
+### Mascot

 Our mascot is our super adorable and quick-witted stork you see in our logo, Scout Stork.
-Scout is scouting the world for new knowledge and getting ready to deliver to you the latest insights.
+Scout is flying across the frontiers to find and share knowledge.

 ---